Biblical inspiration: Evangelical viewpoint

 Theories seeing only parts of the Bible as inspired ("partial inspiration") meet with insistent emphasis on plenary inspiration on the part of its proponents.

 Criticism

 The New American Commentary by T.D.
 Lea and H.P.
 Griffen says "[n]o respected Evangelicals maintain that God dictated the words of Scripture".
 By this, Lea & Griffen were referring to the entirety of the Scriptures, i.e. every single word in the Bible.
 Lea & Griffen meant that they advocated verbal plenary inspiration as fact, instead of the verbal dictation theory.

 The Evangelical position was criticized as being circular by Catholic Answers.
 They claimed that the Bible can only be used to prove doctrines of biblical inspiration if the doctrine is assumed to begin with.
 Some defenders of the evangelical doctrine such as B. B. Warfield and Charles Hodge, however, moved away from a circular argument and "committed themselves to the legitimacy of external verification" to inductively prove the doctrine, though they placed some restrictions on the evidences that could be considered.

 Lutheran and Reformed viewpoint

-The Apology of the Augsburg Confession identifies Holy Scripture with the Word of God and calls the Holy Spirit the author of the Bible.